 When the inspection did not identify findings, the Scope section should, when relevant, include:

-How the inspection was conducted (i.e., the methods of inspection)
+How the inspection was conducted (i.e., the methods of inspection),

-What was inspected
+What was inspected,

-When each activity was performed approximately
+When each activity was performed approximately,

-Where the inspection took place
+Where the inspection took place, and

-the criteria for determining whether the vendor or applicant the applicable technical and regulatory requirements.
+the criteria for determining whether the vendor or applicant followed the applicable technical and regulatory requirements.

 When the inspection identified findings, much of the details listed above should only be stated in the Observations and Findings section.
 The Scope section should not duplicate any portion of the Observations and Findings section.
 Therefore, when the inspection identified findings, the Scope section should be shorter.